 Smoking and Tobacco Use

 In an effort to accommodate all guests, smoking and tobacco use is strictly prohibited in Wrigley Field.
 This includes the use of traditional cigarettes, electronic cigarettes and smokeless tobacco.
-Designated smoking areas are located outside of each gate, except the Marquee Gate.
+Designated smoking areas are located outside of the Budweiser Bleacher Gate, Gallagher Way Gate and Wintrust Right Field Gate.
 Per state law, smoking is not permitted within 15 feet of any public entrance to the ballpark.

 Please refer to the Gift Shops section in this guide for more information.